EdySima/Coffee_Machine/README.md

 # Coffee_Machine

-A light graphic java simulation of a coffee machine made in partnership with two more colleagues for a homework assigment
+A light graphic java simulation of a coffee machine made in Java and JavaFX.

 Java version: 8